coreykirkland/metaMAG_BETA/README.md

 * MMseqs2 statistics.
 * Calculates the number of genes in each GF.
 * Calculates TPM for each annotated gene, the total TPM of the genes in a GF/Cluster for a given MG, and the percentage of a genes TPM out of the total TPM for a GF in a given MG.
-* Now integrates KO and calculates as above for KO in a MG.
+* Now integrates KO and calculates total TPM and percentages as above for each KO in a MG.
+SEE KO REQUIREMENTS.

 ##### MetaMAG Script 3:
-* Calculates the percentage of reads for a GF and for a KO (based on TPM values from "MetaMAG Script 2") in a given MG that belong to a MAG.
+* Calculates the percentage of reads for a GF and for a KO (based on TPM values from "MetaMAG Script 2") that belong to a MAG in each MG.
 * Reads which are not assigned to a MAG are referred to as "Unbinned" for each GF in each MG and the percentage of these is calculated.

 ##### MetaMAG Script 4: